SDG 11 Data Pathfinder

-In addition to OMI, both the TROPOspheric Monitoring Instrument (TROPOMI) aboard Sentinel 5 - an ESA Mission - and the Ozone Mapping and Profiling Suite (OMPS) Nadir-Mapper (NM) sensor, aboard the Suomi NPP satellite, measure AI.
+In addition to OMI, both the TROPOspheric Monitoring Instrument (TROPOMI) aboard the ESA Sentinel 5 satellite and the Ozone Mapping and Profiling Suite (OMPS) sensor aboard the Suomi NPP satellite measure AI.

-Research quality data products can be accessed via Earthdata Search.
+Research quality data products can be accessed using Earthdata Search:

 OMI provides an Ultraviolet Aerosol Index; data are in HDF5 format and can be opened using Panoply.
 Note that when opening the data in Panoply, there are a number of different data fields from which to choose.
 Select UVAerosolIndex.

 ESA TROPOMI AI provides additional information on this level 2 data product.
-Data are NetCDF format and can be opened using Panoply.
+Data are in NetCDF format, and can be opened using Panoply.

 Visualizing AI Imagery Using Giovanni

-Data products can be visualized as a time-averaged map, an animation, seasonal maps, scatter plots, or a time series through an online interactive tool, Giovanni.
-Follow these steps to plot data in Giovanni: 1) Select a map plot type; for more information on choosing a type of plot, see the Giovanni User Manual.
+Data products can be visualized as a time-averaged map, an animation, seasonal maps, scatter plots, or a time series through an online interactive tool called Giovanni, which was developed by GES DISC.
+Follow these steps to plot data in Giovanni: 1) Select a map plot type.
 2) Select a date range.
-Data are in multiple temporal resolutions, so be sure to note the start and end date to ensure you access the desired dataset.
-3) Check the box of the variable in the left column that you'd like to include and then plot the data.
+Data are in multiple temporal coverages, so be sure to note the start and end date to ensure you access the desired dataset.
+3) Check the box of the variable in the left column that you would like to include and then plot the data.
+For more information on choosing a type of plot, see the Giovanni User Manual.

 Near Real-Time AI Imagery

-OMPS Aerosol Index layer indicates the presence of ultraviolet (UV)-absorbing particles in the air.
+OMPS AI layer indicates the presence of ultraviolet (UV)-absorbing particles in the air.